-In side-stepping the more traditional use of a straight razor to shave – one of the greatest debates when it comes to shaving is whether to use a safety or cartridge razor.
+In side-stepping, the more traditional use of a straight razor to shave – one of the greatest debates when it comes to shaving is whether to use a safety razor vs cartridge razor.

 The answer is that, as you may know from browsing for the best beard shaver, a good shave matters.
 As does the difference between a good shave, and a great one.